-Selwyn Snow Resort is popular with families and beginner skiers and snowboarders, offering varied terrain and a snow park for tubing and tobogganing.
-The family-run resort has a snowmaking system and 45 hectares of skiable terrain.
+A family-friendly snow resort in central Kosciuszko National Park, Selwyn Snow Resort is popular with beginner skiers and snowboarders, offering gentle varied slopes and a snow park for tubing and tobogganing.
+The family-run resort also has a snowmaking system and 45 hectares of skiable terrain.

 Skiing and snowboarding in Selwyn Snow Resort

-There are 10 lifts and runs for beginners, intermediate and advanced skiers and snowboarders.
-The gently progressing terrain is ideal for first-timers, and a team of instructors will have you gliding down the gentle slopes on skis or a snowboard in no time.
+There’s something for everyone at Selwyn Snow Resort.
+You’ll find runs for beginners, intermediate and advanced skiers, and snowboarders, with gently progressing terrain that’s ideal for first timers.
+The team of qualified instructors will have you gliding down the slopes on skis or a snowboard in no time.

-Enjoy beautiful natural attractions around Selwyn Snow Resort in Kosciuszko National Park, from majestic snow gums to the Yarrangobilly Caves filled with amazing formations.
+Enjoy beautiful natural attractions around Selwyn Snow Resort in the Kosciuszko National Park, from majestic snow gums to amazing rock formation in the Yarrangobilly Caves.
 You’ll find a fun range of outdoor adventures including bushwalking and mountain biking.